hunie-son/hunie-son.github.io/_pages/about.md

 News
 ------
+**[Oct.
+2025]** I gave a talk on "Privacy Preserving Machine Learning at the Intersection of Fully Homomorphic Encryption and Trusted Execution Environment" at the Seagate AI-Summit. <br/>

 **[Sep.
 2025]** I passed my Ph.D. preliminary exam!
 I am officially ABD (all but defense).
 Deep thanks to my committee, advisor, and collaborators. <br/>

 **[Aug.
 2025]** Our collaborative research with Purdue University on GPU-based side-channel attacks in XR has been accepted at NDSS 2026. <br/>